Olivia de Havilland: 1945–1952: Vindication and recognition

-1946–1953: Return to the Theater
+1946–1953: Return to the theater

-After being freed from her contractual obligation to Warner Bros. and completing The Dark Mirror, in the summer of 1946, de Havilland returned to the stage in the role of Maggie in James M. Barrie’s What Every Woman Knows for a week-long run in Connecticut’s Westport Country Playhouse.
+After being freed from her contractual obligation to Warner Bros. and completing The Dark Mirror, in the summer of 1946, de Havilland returned to the stage in the role of Maggie in James M. Barrie's What Every Woman Knows for a week-long run in Connecticut's Westport Country Playhouse.
 Her friend, Irene Mayer Selznick, who worked for the Playhouse, had suggested de Havilland for the role.
-Directed by Phyliss Loughton, dramatic coach and de Havilland’s dialogue director for The Dark Mirror, the production sold out weeks in advance, offering standing room only for the week-long performance.
+Directed by Phyliss Loughton, dramatic coach and de Havilland's dialogue director for The Dark Mirror, the production sold out weeks in advance, offering standing room only for the week-long performance.
 In early August, de Havilland was reintroduced to novelist Marcus Goodrich.
 Three weeks later, on August 26, 1946, they were married the same day she opened in What Every Woman Knows.
-The wedding took place at the home of Lawrence Langer, one of the founders of New York’s Theatre Guild, and his wife Armina Marshall.
+The wedding took place at the home of Lawrence Langer, one of the founders of New York's Theatre Guild, and his wife Armina Marshall.
 Together, they owned and operated the Westport Country Playhouse.
 Irene Selznick was a guest at the wedding.

 After completing The Snake Pit and The Heiress, de Havilland decided to return to the stage in a production of Romeo and Juliet.
-In 1934, when she toured in Max Reinhardt’s production of A Midsummer Night’s Dream, Reinhardt suggested that de Havilland one day play Juliet and she promised to do so.
-Additionally, de Havilland had admired Katharine Cornell’s Juliet, which she saw when the actress’s repertory company played San Francisco in January of 1934.
-In 2012, de Havilland recalled, “Cornell’s touring with these plays seemed so glamourous to me that I dreamed of one day doing the same.”

-Following a week of rehearsals in Detroit, the production opened on January 22, 1951, running two weeks at Detroit’s Cass Theatre.
-The production then moved to Cleveland’s Hanna Theatre, then on to Boston’s Schubert Theatre, where it opened on February 13 and played for three weeks.

-After 48 performances on the road, on Saturday, March 10, de Havilland’s Romeo and Juliet reached Broadway, opening at The Broadhurst Theatre.
+In 1934, when she toured in Max Reinhardt's production of A Midsummer Night's Dream, Reinhardt suggested that de Havilland one day play Juliet and she promised to do so.
+Additionally, de Havilland had admired Katharine Cornell's Juliet, which she saw when the actress's repertory company played San Francisco in January 1934.
+In 2012, de Havilland recalled, "Cornell's touring with these plays seemed so glamourous to me that I dreamed of one day doing the same."
+Following a week of rehearsals in Detroit, the production opened on January 22, 1951, running two weeks at Detroit's Cass Theatre.
+The production then moved to Cleveland's Hanna Theatre, then on to Boston's Schubert Theatre, where it opened on February 13 and played for three weeks.
+After 48 performances on the road, on Saturday, March 10, de Havilland's Romeo and Juliet reached Broadway, opening at The Broadhurst Theatre.
 Reviews were mixed.
-The production was lavish and de Havilland’s salary high, making it both a critical failure and a financial loss.
+The production was lavish and de Havilland's salary high, making it both a critical failure and a financial loss.
 The play closed on April 21, 1951, with a total of 45 performances in New York.